pakmingw/meet-keybow/README.md

 <code>pi@raspberrypi:~ $ sudo systemctl enable keybow.service</code>

 Steps 8 to 12 are documented in `install.sh` if you want to copy and paste from a file rather than from this markdown text.

+## Animated Lights
+I have provide a sample Octave script `generateImage.m` to generate a PNG image to animate the keybow.
+Alter the algorithms to your own taste.
+The sample shows RGB, with a slight colour shift.